makeabledk/laravel-factory-enhanced/readme.md

 - apply
 - fill
-->fillPivot (only applicable on BelongsToMany
+- fillPivot (only applicable on BelongsToMany
 - pipe
 - tap
 - with